Bulk Refill vs Individual Packaging

 What People Often Overlook

 One thing many people find surprising is how quickly the upfront container cost pays for itself.
 There is sometimes a small one-off spend on reusable bottles or storage jars, and it can help to factor that in from the start rather than ignoring it.
 This calculator does exactly that.
-Another thing worth considering is product variety — bulk options are far more widely available now than even a few years ago, covering everything from laundry liquid to cooking oils and shampoo.
+Another thing worth noting is product variety — bulk options are far more widely available now than even a few years ago, covering everything from laundry liquid to cooking oils and shampoo.

 Making the Numbers Work for You